The Prophecy: Release

-Following several release delays, The Prophecy was given its theatrical release in the United States September 1, 1995.
+Following several release delays, The Prophecy was given its theatrical release in the United States on September 1, 1995.
 The film's home media release was March 12, 1996.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 46% of 24 surveyed critics gave the film a positive review; the average rating is 5.1/10.
 The critical consensus reads: "The Prophecy has its moments, but any fantasy thriller starring Christopher Walken as a murderous angel should be a good deal more engaging than this".
 Eric Hansen of Variety called it "daring and unique on the one hand, but hard to swallow on the other".
 Stephen Holden of The New York Times wrote that the film is bad enough to end the recent proliferation of religious thrillers.
 David Kronke of the Los Angeles Times wrote: "Though Widen proves himself capable enough behind the camera, his script here is simply too loopy for him to render it in any credible fashion".
-Mick LaSalle of The San Francisco Chronicle wrote that director Widen made a film with some genuinely creepy moments.
+Mick LaSalle of the San Francisco Chronicle wrote that director Widen made a film with some genuinely creepy moments.
 Owen Gleiberman of Entertainment Weekly rated it D− and described it as "an occult freakshow so inert it seems to have been pasted together out of stock footage".

 It has since gone on to become a cult film.